Dr. Terror's House of Horrors: Production

-Development
+Development and writing

 Dr. Terror's House of Horrors was a conscious attempt by Milton Subotsky to repeat the success of Dead of Night (1945).
 Subotsky considered that movie to be "the greatest horror film ever," and used it as a blueprint for Dr. Terror and the rest of Amicus's portmanteau films.
 The script began as an unmade television series in 1948 during the time when Dead of Night was a recent release.
 Subotsky wrote the original stories in 1948 when he was employed as a scriptwriter for NBC's Lights Out series.

+Casting

+The film was one of the earliest screen credits of Donald Sutherland, his third credited (and fourth overall) film appearance.
+He had previously worked alongside Christopher Lee in Castle of the Living Dead.
+The actor was paid £1,000 for his performance.
+Sutherland later recalled he only took the role for the money.

+Musician Acker Bilk was originally set to star in the "Voodoo" segment.
+However, he suffered a heart attack before shooting started, and was replaced by Roy Castle.
+Castle was an accomplished jazz trumpeter, but due to union rules his performance in the film was dubbed over by professional musician Tubby Hayes.
+Hayes' quintet appears as Bailey's backing band.
+Castle later released a recording of his own version, "Dr. Terror's House Of Horrors/Voodoo Girl", on vinyl.

 Filming

 Filming began on Dr. Terror's House of Horrors at Shepperton Studios on 25 May 1964 with a budget of £105,000 and was completed on 3 July 1964.
-Donald Sutherland was paid £1,000 for his performance.
-It was filmed using the cinematic process known as Techniscope.
+The film was shot in Techniscope.